NEWS

 If different sizes are to be available within the nominated edition they should be announced at the beginning.

-If there are more than one printing method [print type] I believe it is best to keep these within the image edition, but to specify on the print, and in any documentation, the print type and the number of prints produced of this type.
+If there are more than one printing medium [print type, method or foramt] I believe it is best to keep these within the image edition, but to specify on the print, and in any documentation, the print type and the number of prints produced of this type.

-Also, it is my practice to price work with little or no differential according to size.
+It is my recommendationto price work with little or no differential according to size.
 I favour a single [image] price with any required differential based on scale to be in accord with production costs.
 Large works can be more difficult to frame [from a conservation perspective] and more difficult to accommodate in domestic environs.
+Also, with size-variable limited editions even if a collector opts for a smaller print, they are still extracting a print from the finite edition.

 The scale of image selected by the artist should be based only on aesthetic considerations.